kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 and by association, the bump steer, is often considered in an understeer budget calculation per the cornering compliance concept.

-The toe variation in bump for the vehicle under study is shown in the figure below.
+The toe variation in bump during parallel wheel travel is shown in the figure below.
 A positive toe angle indicates toe out and a negative toe angle indicates toe in.